 Do you like current affairs, music, and sports and feel comfortable in front of a camera?
 If yes, a career as a Television Presenter might be ideal for you.

 A Television presenter is a multi-faceted role that comprises working in front and behind the camera within the TV industry.
 They prepare and host news, interviews, sports shows, entertainment programs, and special events on television.

 To become a TV Presenter, you don't need formal qualifications.
 However, a university or VET course in media, journalism or communications may increase your chances of landing an entry role.

-This blog will teach you what to study, where to work, how much you can earn, and the steps to becoming the best TV presenter in Australia.
+This blog will teach you the qualifications, courses to study, where TV presenters work, how much salary you can earn, the job opportunities, and the steps to becoming the best TV presenter in Australia.

 1. What Is A Television Presenter?

 Television Presenters act as an entertaining intermediate between television viewers and broadcast programmers.

 They deliver various programs, including interviews, performances, talk shows, sports, and general news.

 Being the 'face' of a TV program, they significantly promote the show and enhance the brand image.

 The duties of a Television Presenter depend on daily events, their skill set, and the type of program they work for.
 The following are the duties of a TV presenter: